effector/effector/docs/api/effector-vue/useVModel.md

 id: useVModel
 title: useVModel
 hide_title: true
+description: hook function, which subscribes to watcher, that observes changes in the current store.
+Designed for vue 3
 ---

+# useVModel

-# `useVModel(store)`
+## `useVModel(store)`

-Creates a hook function, which subscribes to watcher, that observes changes in the current store, so when recording results, the component will update automatically.
+A hook function, which subscribes to watcher, that observes changes in the current store, so when recording results, the component will update automatically.
-Basically this hook use when need to work with forms (`v-model`)
+Basically this hook use when need to work with forms (`v-model`).

+Designed for vue 3

 **Arguments**